danadesrosiers/silex-annotation-provider/README.md

 **@Request**

 The @Request annotation associates a uri pattern to the controller method.
-If multiple @Request annotations are given, all modifiers will be applied to all @Requests unless they wrapped in a @Route annotation.
 * method: A valid Silex method (get, post, put, delete, match)
 * uri: The uri pattern.